ni/nimble/packages/nimble-components/src/toolbar/toolbar.spec.md

 ## Open Issues

 -   There is currently a bug with the FAST toolbar related to keyboard navigation and disabled buttons.
-An issue will be created to FAST for this, and we can possibly upstream a fix ourselves.
+An [issue](https://github.com/microsoft/fast/issues/5723) has been created to FAST, and we can attempt to upstream a fix for this if necessary.